Chakradhar-Jeereddy/kubernetes-administrator/Domain 1 - Core Concepts/02_chakraNotes.md

      Monitoring and metrics collection agents to collect metrics about nodes.
   - If one worker nodes goes down daemon set will not run the pod on the available nodes like the deployment.
   ## Node afinity
-  - Node selector: It uses a method of strict equality, where selectors must match with the label in the worker node.
+  - nodeSelector: It uses a method of strict equality, where selectors must match with the label in the worker node.
-  - Node afinity is same as nodeselector, it is more flexible and more expenssive.
+  - nodeAafinity is same as nodeSelector, it is more flexible and more expressive.
   Requirement: Run AppA pod on any node except micro.
   ```
   Operators in node afinity.